moonfly-app/docs/content-guidelines.md

 We have a variety of ways of enforcing our rules, including, but not limited to:

-*   Temporary or permanent suspension of accounts
+*   Temporary or permanent suspension of accounts.
-*   Removal of privileges from, or adding restrictions to, accounts
+*   Removal of privileges from, or adding restrictions to, accounts.
-*   Adding restrictions to communities
+*   Adding restrictions to communities.
-*   Removal of content
+*   Removal of content.
-*   Banning of users and communities
+*   Banning of users and communities.